sony333/Application/README.md

 # Laravel-Projects

-This is my first project with laravel :
+This is my first project with Laravel that implements :

 **Routing and Controllers: Basics**
  - Callback Functions and Route::view()
  - Routing to a Single Controller Method